barrage/ragu-chat-api/docs/MESSAGES.md

 Start a new workflow with the given configuration.
 The configuration must be provided depending on the type of workflow.
 The server will respond with a `system.workflow.open` message, depending on the type of workflow opened.

+`workflowType` is required.
+If given and not `CHAT`, the agentId has to be a specialist ID.
 `agentId` is optional and is only necessary when instantiating `CHAT` workflows.
-`workflowType` is optional and defaults to `CHAT` if not provided.
-If given and not `CHAT`, has to be a specialist ID.

 ```json
 {